 Who experiences PTSD?

-Support from friends and family is crucially important during the first two weeks following a traumatic event, when many people experience symptoms of PTSD but most eventually recover.
+Support from friends and family is crucially important during the first two weeks following a traumatic event, when many people experience symptoms of PTSD.
 If the person experiences symptoms that last beyond a fortnight, a doctor or mental health professional might recommend starting treatment.
 Generally, treatment begins with talking therapy but medication may be necessary if psychological treatment alone fails to be effective.

 If you need someone to talk to, contact BeyondBlue on on 1300 22 4636 or Lifeline on 13 11 14.